YSayaovong/sql_beginner_practice/README.md

-Here's an updated version of your README:

----

 # SQL Beginner Practice

 This repository contains a collection of beginner SQL queries for practice.
 The queries are designed to explore various aspects of SQL, including filtering, sorting, aggregating, and joining data.